lancenacabuan/shared/README.md

 ### Conclusion: Embrace the Journey of Theosis

 *Theosis* is the beautiful process by which we are transformed into the likeness of Christ, empowered by the Holy Spirit.
 It is not an abstract theological concept but a practical and spiritual reality that shapes every part of the Christian life.
-Through exalting God, emulating Christ, exemplifying holiness, and embodying union with Him, we grow into the people God created us to be—image-bearers of His glory.
+Through **Exalting God**, **Emulating Christ**, **Exemplifying holiness**, and **Embodying union with Christ**, we grow into the people God created us to be—image-bearers of His glory.

 This process is both a present reality and a future hope.
 As we continue to live out *Theosis* in our daily lives, we anticipate the ultimate fulfillment of this transformation when we see Christ face to face (1 John 3:2).
 Until that day, we press on with joy, confidence, and gratitude, knowing that God is faithfully at work within us to conform us to the image of His Son.

 May we live out these pillars of *Theosis*, reflecting God’s glory in all we do, and trust in His power to complete the good work He has begun in us.
 As we journey through this transformative process, let us rest in the assurance that the God who called us to this great purpose will bring it to fruition, for His glory and our eternal good.